 Early Notables of the D'estcourt family (pre 1700)

 Distinguished members of the family include Sir Thomas Estcourt (c.
 1570-1624), an English lawyer and politician, High Sheriff of Gloucestershire in 1607, Member of Parliament for Gloucestershire in 1624; Sir Edward Estcourt of Salisbury; Richard Estcourt (1668-1712), an early English actor, active playing comedy parts in Dublin; and Sir Giles Estcourt, 1st Baronet (c.
 1601-1668), an English politician who sat in the House of Commons from 1628 to 1629, supporter of the Royalist cause in the English Civil War.

-He was from Newton in...
-Another 85 words (6 lines of text) are included under the topic Early D'estcourt Notables in all our PDF Extended History products and printed products wherever possible.
+Another 142 words (10 lines of text) are included under the topic Early D'estcourt Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the D'estcourt family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name D'estcourt or a variant listed above: Thomas Escott who settled in Virginia in 1680.

 - Charnock, Richard, Stephen, Ludus Patronymicus of The Etymology of Curious Surnames.
 London: Trubner & Co., 60 Paternoster Row, 1868.
 Print.